oliverklee/ext-phpunit/Documentation/UsersManual/Installation/Index.rst

 #.
 View the extension's options in the Extension Manager and save them at
    least once.

+Please note that this extension will only work if it is installed directly in typo3conf/ext/phpunit/.
+If it is symlinked, the PHAR inclusion will fail.

 If you would like to run the unit tests of the phpunit extension itself, you'll also need to install the following dummy extension which are located in EXT:phpunit/TestExtensions/: